Server-Side Rendering

 <!-- full HTML, getters already evaluated -->

-</div>When start() mounts in the browser, it reads data-props, runs the definition's init(), and the component is interactive — no re-render needed for the initial paint.
+</div>The island is a non-executable <script> — it never runs, so no script-src 'unsafe-inline' is needed.
+When start() mounts in the browser, it reads the island with devalue.parse (no eval), removes it, runs the definition's init(), and the component is interactive — no re-render needed for the initial paint.

 Stable keys for dynamic lists